vm6502q/qrack.net/api/README.md

 If the request is valid and the username is not already in use, create an account and set an authentication cookie

 - `username`: Account username.
-- `affiliaion`: User professional or institutional affiliation
+- `affiliation`: User professional or institutional affiliation
 - `name`: User personal name
 - `email`: User email address
 - `password`: Account password.